 As we learn more about your data stack and its interdependencies, Incidents will get better at associating related failures.

-Today, Incidents will group failing monitors together if the monitors meet two conditions:
+Today, Incidents will group failing monitors together if the monitors meet the following conditions:

 1. The failing monitor types match